Painting and Photography

 However, on reflection, I've realised the connection, is me!

-Simply, the painting is an internal process of my mind's eye.
-Whereas, my photography requires external input; observing and seeing.
+Simply, the painting is an internal process of my mind's eye - whereas, my photography requires external input; observing and seeing.

 In the case of painting, I confine myself to a particular space; my studio and workbook.
-I don't use any external visual information.
-But instead, work with my own internal thoughts and questions; playing and experimenting in an attempt to find something original.
+I don't use any external visual information, but instead work with my own internal thoughts and questions; playing and experimenting in an attempt to find something original.

-The photography demands that I get outside for a bit, and get some fresh air; to be in the world, and be directly influenced by it.
+The photography demands that I get outside for a bit and get some fresh air, to be in the world and be directly influenced by it.
 It's like a game of free association.
-When a scene resonates with something I've previously internalised, something I've read about, or heard of, seen on TV etc., it prompts me to try and make a picture.
+When a scene resonates with something I've previously internalised, something I've read about, heard of, or seen on TV etc., it prompts me to try and make a picture.

 I have days when I go to the studio and paint for a while.
 Then I go off into town for a walk around with my camera, stop and have a coffee, read my book, and then step out in a different direction.

 We all have an inner and outer life, it's nice to keep them in balance and refreshed.
 So, for myself, I find painting and photography to be very complimentary.